foxane/odin-shop/README.md

 to put it simply : container is parent, and contentWrapper is child you should <b>ALWAYS</b> use above naming to make it clear, PLEASE!!

+# NOTE

+- Fix link styles on Header.module.css, make it to not affect other links, also fix navBtn and link style